khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220sp.md

 - Any questions?
 - How are you getting on with your essays?
 #### Speed dating :)
-- Group activity reviewing each other's progress with a round-robin AKA rotation method.
+- Group activity reviewing each other's progress with a round-robin aka rotation method.
   - Consider using the list in the homework section for week 18 above.
   - Make sure you don't only ask closed questions for which the answers often simple are 'yes' or 'no'.
 A key concept here is to learn to become good listeners by using open-ended questions starting with the words ‘what’, ‘when’, ‘which’, 'why' and ‘how’.
   - Take notes while reviewing others' progress.